mattcarlotta/nvi/README.md

 ### Exit codes

-- `0` - Ok: Parsed/emitted ENVs successfully or prints information and exits (help, scan, version)
+- `0` - Success: Emits ENVs or prints information and exits (help, scan, version)
-- `1` - Operational failure: out of memory, file unreadable, parser error, required keys are undefined, or output write failure
+- `1` - Operational failures: out of memory, file unreadable, parser errors, or required keys are undefined
-- `2` - Usage error: flags missing required params or a missing `--` command
+- `2` - Usage errors: flags missing required params, invalid flags, or a missing `--` command

-The exit code of *your command* is reported by the downstream consumer (`xargs`), not by `nvi`.
+The exit code of *your command* will be reported by the downstream consumer, not by `nvi`.

 ## Scanning for ENV keys